Ashok0/AtomicHeart-UEVR/README.md

 ## Known Issues
 1) The cursor is slightly misaligned when using Nora and Lock puzzles.
 2) The Midas Glove Skin DLC will break floating hands.
-3) Hand meshes are slightly offset during cutscenes.
+3) Hand meshes are misaligned in worldspace during animations.
 4) Some button prompts are incorrect.

 ## Credits